Radcliffe/encyclopedia-of-combinatorial-structures/README.md

 The initial prototype was created using OpenAI ChatGPT, so it incorporates the uncredited contributions of countless developers, on whose work the model was trained without their consent.
+Please contact me if you believe any of your work has been used without proper attribution.

 All other work is by David Radcliffe.